Pickling vs. Fermentation

-- 6 to 9 cloves of garlic (I also add slices of onions and carrots since we also like pickled vegetables)
+- 6-9 cloves Garlic (I also add slices of onions and carrots since we also like pickled vegetables)

-Probably the most important factor in lactic acid fermentation is the submersion of the vegetables underneath the brine.
-Lacto-fermentation is an anaerobic process, meaning it require a non-oxygen environment.
+- Probably the most important factor in lactic acid fermentation is the submersion of the vegetables underneath the brine.
+Lacto-fermentation is an anaerobic process, meaning it requires a non-oxygen environment.